Steven Hawley: Space-flight experience

-Discovery 41D
+STS-41-D Discovery

 STS-41-D Discovery (August 30 to September 5, 1984) was launched from the Kennedy Space Center, Florida, on its maiden flight and landed at Edwards Air Force Base, California.
 During the seven-day mission, the crew successfully activated the OAST-1 solar cell wing experiment, deployed the SBS-D, SYNCOM IV-2, and TELSTAR 3-C satellites, operated the CFES-III experiment, the student crystal growth experiment, as well as photography experiments using the IMAX motion picture camera.
 The mission was completed in 96 orbits of the Earth in 144 hours and 57 minutes.

 Following an aborted attempt to launch STS-41-D where two main engines were stopped shortly after they started because the third failed to start, Hawley is reported to have broken the tense atmosphere in the shuttle cabin, saying, "Gee, I thought we'd be a lot higher at MECO!"

-Columbia 61C
+STS-61-C Columbia

 STS-61-C Columbia (January 12–18, 1986) was launched from the Kennedy Space Center, Florida, and returned to a night landing at Edwards Air Force Base, California.
 During the six-day flight, the crew deployed the SATCOM K1 satellite and conducted experiments in astrophysics and materials processing.
 Mission duration was 146 hours and 03 minutes.